• Home

 The right to work check must be completed before employment commences to ensure workers are legally allowed to do the work in question for the University.
 In some circumstances due to the conditions of an individual’s visa, a follow up check may be required.

-Right to work checks at the University are carried out by a member of the HR Services and Resourcing team.
+Right to work checks at the University are carried out by a member of the People team.

 Conducting a manual right to work check